lotaibe/KaggleLearn/README.md

 # KaggleLearn-IntermediateML
-Assignments and Projects from Kaggle's Intermediate ML Course.
+Assignments and Projects from Kaggle's Intermediate Machine Learning Course.

 Kaggle Learn is a free online resource for learning Data Science and Machine Learning.
 This repository contains my solutions for the assignments & projects covered in the course.